Skip to content

 Four numbers cover it:

-- Towns and villages: 50 km/h.
+• Towns and villages: 50 km/h.
 Enforced hard, because villages line the older main roads.

-- Open road (out of town): 90 km/h.
+• Open road (out of town): 90 km/h.

-- Expressways: 120 km/h.
+• Expressways: 120 km/h.

-- Motorways: 140 km/h - the highest limit in the European Union.
+• Motorways: 140 km/h - the highest limit in the European Union.

-Parliament reconfirmed that 140 figure in July 2025, rejecting a proposal to drop it to 130, so it is current.
+Parliament reconfirmed that 140 figure in July 2025, rejecting a proposal to drop it to 130, so it’s current.
 The catch is what came with it: average-speed enforcement.
 Since September 2025 the toll cameras that read your vignette also feed average-speed data to the Interior Ministry, which means you can be fined for your average over a whole stretch of motorway, not just for one radar reading.
 Sitting at 155 between two camera points will catch you even if you brake for each one.
-Cameras generally give you around 10 km/h of tolerance, but do not treat 140 as a suggestion.
+Cameras generally give you around 10 km/h of tolerance, but don’t treat 140 as a suggestion.

 Speeding fines start low, from around 100 BGN (roughly 51 EUR), and climb steeply the faster you go.
 Through villages in particular, ease off: a 50 zone with a camera is a classic tourist fine.